tayvano/lazarus-bluenoroff-research/hacks-and-thefts/Youbit aka Yapizon aka Coinbin.md

 Date:: April 22nd, 2017 + December 2017

-Amount Stolen: $5,300,000 (3831 BTC) + ???
+Amount Stolen: $5,300,000 (3831 BTC) + "17% of assets"

-Two hacks and three name changes in one year
+Two hacks and three name changes in one year.

 ## Details